GeniaPiano/My-web/README.md

 ### This project is still in progress.

-I am working on building my portfolio in React.
+It is a static page which I am building to get more practical skills in work with React.

-The portfolio will consist all information about me as a developer and artist in one.
 Check it back soon ⏰